crpietschmann/portfolio/_imports/_posts/2008-08-27-net-35-sp1-datacontractjsonserializer-bug.markdown

   - /post.aspx?id=ff9ab12f-8a69-4fc7-9bd8-8c5e2ee873c4
 ---
 <!-- more -->

-<p><strong>Update 9/16/2008:</strong> After too long, I finally tried uninstalling SP1 and reinstalling it and that fixed the issue.
+**Update 9/16/2008:** After too long, I finally tried uninstalling SP1 and reinstalling it and that fixed the issue.
 I'm glad it's fixed now!
 I haven't seen any other suggestions for fixing this, and I first tried repairing the installation, but only an uninstall and reinstall fixed it.
-Hope this helps solves anyone elses headache with this issue.</p>
+Hope this helps solves anyone elses headache with this issue.

-<p>&nbsp;</p>
-<p>A few months ago (back in February actually) I blogged <a href="/post/2008/02/NET-35-JSON-Serialization-using-the-DataContractJsonSerializer.aspx">showing how to use the new DataContractJsonSerializer</a> to serialize your .NET objects to JSON.
+A few months ago (back in February actually) I blogged <a href="/post/2008/02/NET-35-JSON-Serialization-using-the-DataContractJsonSerializer.aspx">showing how to use the new DataContractJsonSerializer</a> to serialize your .NET objects to JSON.
 Everything was fine until .NET 3.5 SP1 was released.
 It appears that the .NET 3.5 SP1 update breaks the DataContractJsonSerializer.
-Using the exact <a href="/post/2008/02/NET-35-JSON-Serialization-using-the-DataContractJsonSerializer.aspx">same code from my previous post</a> that worked perfect on .NET 3.5 RTM, breaks with the following exceptions in .NET 3.5 SP1 RTM:</p>
+Using the exact <a href="/post/2008/02/NET-35-JSON-Serialization-using-the-DataContractJsonSerializer.aspx">same code from my previous post</a> that worked perfect on .NET 3.5 RTM, breaks with the following exceptions in .NET 3.5 SP1 RTM:
 <h3>First Exception</h3>

-<p>This exception occurrs when running this code within a Console application:</p>
+This exception occurrs when running this code within a Console application:
 <pre class="brush: plain; first-line: 1; tab-size: 4; toolbar: false; ">System.MissingFieldException was unhandled
   Message="Field not found: 'System.Runtime.Serialization.XmlObjectSerializerContext.serializerKnownDataContracts'."
   Source="System.ServiceModel.Web"